 CBD Oil: CBD is one of 113 different cannabinoids found in the marijuana plant.
 It’s non-psychoactive, meaning you will not get high from consuming it, yet it’s believed to be responsible for many of the medicinal effects of cannabis.
 Studies have shown CBD to have a wide variety of medicinal properties, from anti-inflammatory to anti-anxiety and anti-nausea.
 It’s also neuroprotective, has pain-killing properties, and can help to lower blood pressure, amongst many other benefits.

-I only recently discovered CBD, but it has quickly become one of my all-time favorite supplements.
-It’s more effective at treating stress and anxiety than anything else I’ve ever tried, and as a result, my tinnitus seems quieter and my Meniere’s symptoms have improved.
+CBD has quickly become one of my all-time favorite supplements.
+It’s more effective at reducing my stress and anxiety than anything else I’ve ever tried, and as a result, my tinnitus seems quieter and my Meniere’s symptoms have improved.

 - If you sign up here you can get $5 off your first purchase.